 What to do When Thing go Sub-Zero – Cold Weather Safety

 Each winter Sioux Falls spends at least a few days below zero (if not more).
-If you're new to the northern plains or have live here a long time, it's always good to review some super cold weather safety information.
+If you're new to the northern plains or have lived here a long time, it's always good to review some super cold weather safety information.

 Here's some great information from the CDC:

-When it's super cold it's always best to sat inside somewhere warm, especially if the wind is blowing.
+When it's super cold it's always best to stay inside somewhere warm, especially if the wind is blowing.
 But, that's not always possible.
 If you have to go out in the cold dressing properly is the key.